Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 How much a person with a criminal justice degree makes varies depending on the job.
 For example, on average, a police officer earns a higher salary than a private detective.
 Degree level is also a consideration.
 If you have a Bachelor of Arts in criminal justice, your salary is likely to be higher than it would be if you only had an associate degree.
 This is certainly the case if you work in a department that offers an education bonus to employees who hold college degrees.

-Private Detective and Probation Officer Salary: According to the Bureau of Labor Statistics, for a private detective with a criminal justice degree, salary is around $50,090 per year, which works out to $24.08 per hour.
+Private Detective and Probation Officer Salary: According to the Bureau of Labor Statistics, a private detective with a criminal justice degree makes around $50,090 per year.
+This is about $24.08 per hour.
 Probation officers are usually required to have a Bachelor of Arts in criminal justice.
 Salary for this occupation is a median of $53,020 per year or $25.49 per hour.

 Police Officer Salary: Becoming a police officer is a good choice if you want a higher criminal justice salary.
 Per hour, police officers make a median rate of $30.47.
 That’s around $63,380 per year.
 Education requirements for police officers vary greatly from one department to another.
 For some departments, the only training required is the completion of a police academy program.
 Others require a criminal justice degree.
 The salary is usually higher for positions that require a degree.